 Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.
+He signed a contract extension through 2019 during the 2015 season.
 In addition to his head coaching duties, Checketts also serves as the Gauchos' pitching coach.

 Checketts has been an immediate success for UCSB, as he enters the 2015 season as the program's leader in career overall winning percentage (.581) and career conference winning percentage (.520).
 He has gone 97-70-1 in three years in charge of the program.

 During his tenure, UCSB has had 12 Major League Baseball draftees (Jared Wilson and Tyler Kuresa were both selected multiple times), two All-America selections (Brett Vertigan in 2012 and Joey Epperson in 2014), four Freshman All-America picks, and 18 All-Big West honorees.